RakhithJK/dbeaver-dbeaver-wiki/Localization.md

 ### Push your changes

 - Open GitHub Desktop
-- At the top select Current branch and press New Branch button
+- At the top, select Current branch and press the New Branch button
 - Create a new branch with a name related to l10n
 - Commit to the new branch
 - Publish brunch/push (right button at the top)
 - Fetch origin (right button at the top)
 - In the main menu select Branch -> Create Pull Request
-- On the opened GitHub page add some meaningful text for your pull request name and press Create pull request button
+- On the opened GitHub page add some meaningful text for your pull request name and press the Create pull request button
 - Return to GitHub Desktop and switch to devel branch

 or